YushiOMOTE/motherbase-web/content/posts/redis-lua.md

 ");
 ```

-3. The sytax is wrong.
+3. The syntax is wrong.

 ```rust
 let script = r#"